 How is incobotulinumtoxinA given?

-incobotulinumtoxinA is injected into a muscle by a healthcare provider.
+incobotulinumtoxinA is injected into a muscle or into a gland.
+A healthcare provider will give you this injection once every 12 to 16 weeks.
 IncobotulinumtoxinA injections should be spaced at least 3 months apart.

 Botulinum toxin injections should be given only by a trained medical professional, even when used for cosmetic purposes.